Getting Started with Workbrew

 - Add a label such as 'Essentials-for-Everyone' to descibe the goal and denote that this list of default packages will be installed on every existing and new device in the fleet (as opposed to a label that might denote packages targeted at just a specifc team)

-- From the Run on Devices dropdown select All All Current and New Workspace Devices – so that these packages will automatically be run on all new devices added to your fleet
+- Ensure that Run on new Devices added to the Device Group is checked – so that these packages will automatically be run on all new devices added to your fleet

 - Click Create Brewfile to create the command AND install all of the packages across your fleet